-Depart and journey into the dramatic landscape of the Fiordland National Park to Milford Sound.
-Stop at the Mirror Lakes to see the near perfect reflections of the mountains in the calm waters, see the Disappearing Mountain as you drive down ‘The Avenue’ then take a short walk to the Chasm and see where the waters disappear into the rocks before arriving in Milford Sound.
+Take a breathtaking journey into the dramatic landscape of the Fiordland National Park to Milford Sound.
+See the near perfect reflections of the mountains in the calm waters of Mirror Lakes before arriving in Milford Sound.
 Cruise the fiord past Mitre Peak to the Tasman Sea enjoying the stunning scenery of cascading waterfalls, dense rainforest, steep cliff faces and marine life that inhabits these waters.
-A Picnic box lunch is included and your nature guide will give a commentary on the interesting features of the area.
+A picnic lunch is included, and the on-board nature guide will give a commentary on the interesting features of the area.
 At conclusion of the cruise, we retrace our steps back to Te Anau travelling via the Cleddeau Gorge, Homer Tunnel and the lovely Eglinton Valley.
-From Te Anau we travel through the quaint settlements of Mossburn, Athol and Garston then travel along the shores of Lake Wakatipu to Queenstown.
+Continue on through Te Anau and the quaint settlements of Mossburn, Athol and Garston to Queenstown.
 On arrival in Queenstown, we enjoy an orientation tour before checking in at our accommodation.
 Dinner tonight is at our hotel.

 QUEENSTOWN AT LEISURE (B)

-Today is at leisure.
+Enjoy a full day at leisure.
 Queenstown has a plethora of optional sightseeing activities available from jet-boating on the thrilling Shotover Jet; a jet-boat excursion along the scenic and remote Dart River; winery tours to the premier Central Otago wineries; 4WD tours into unforgettable Skippers Canyon; scenic flights; fly-fishing or if you dare – bungy jumping or tandem sky-diving!
 Extra cost for optional sightseeing excursions.
 Use tonight as an opportunity to explore the many dining options that Queenstown has to offer.

 DEPART QUEENSTOWN (B)

-Today you will be transferred from the hotel to Queenstown Airport for our flight to Auckland.
+Today we will be transferred from the hotel to Queenstown Airport for our flight to Auckland.